 Which Gemma 4 model size is best for coding in VS Code?

-Start with the 12B model — it gives you sub-second completions on a decent GPU, handles Python, JavaScript, TypeScript, Dart, and most popular languages well, and produces solid code for everyday tasks.
-Move up to the 27B if you find yourself hitting quality limitations on complex logic, architecture questions, or less common languages.
-The 4B model is fine for simple completions and quick chat questions but noticeably weaker on anything requiring multi-step reasoning.
-The 31B is only worth it if you have 24GB+ VRAM and primarily use the chat interface for deep code analysis.
+Start with gemma4:e4b — it gives responsive completions on a decent GPU, handles Python, JavaScript, TypeScript, Dart, and most popular languages well, and produces solid code for everyday tasks.
+Move up to gemma4:26b if you find yourself hitting quality limitations on complex logic, architecture questions, or less common languages. gemma4:e2b is fine for simple completions and quick chat questions but noticeably weaker on anything requiring multi-step reasoning. gemma4:31b is only worth it if you have 24GB+ VRAM or 32GB+ unified memory and primarily use the chat interface for deep code analysis.

 Can I use Gemma 4 from the terminal to analyse my project files without VS Code?